julienlevasseur/Profiler/README.md

 ## Tips

 > **Note**
-> I strongly recommend, for convenience, for you to add `.profiler` field to your global `.gitignore`.
+> I strongly recommend, for convenience, for you to add `.profiler` to your global `.gitignore`.

 ## How I'm using it